 I made it again for the photographs and it worked like a treat the second time too.
 It is such a straightforward recipe.
 If you follow the instructions below, I really can’t see how you could go wrong.
 It’s super quick to make too.
 It only takes 40 minutes from start to finish and only 10 minutes of that is hands-on time.
 There’s no kneading or proving to do at all, you just mix together the ingredients, shape into a loaf and bake – easy peasy!

-I used Doves Farm Wholemeal Rye Flour, but if you don’t fancy (or have any) rye flour, this works fine with half wholemeal and half plain flour (and I’m pretty confident it would work with 100% white flour too).
+I used Doves Farm Wholemeal Rye Flour, but if you don’t fancy (or can’t get hold of any) rye flour, this works fine with half wholemeal and half plain flour (and I’m pretty confident it would work with 100% white flour too).
 If you don’t like (or haven’t got) pumpkin seeds then substitute with any other nut or seed you love or just leave them out completely.

-This bread would go brilliantly with my Leek and Potato Soup or my Easy Peasy Vegetable Soup, but I made this bread specifically to go with my Butternut Squash, Chilli and Coconut Milk Soup, which I will be posting on the blog tomorrow!
+This bread would go brilliantly with my Sweet Potato and Red Lentil Soup or my Creamy Tomato and Roasted Red Pepper Soup, but I made this bread specifically to go with my Butternut Squash, Chilli and Coconut Milk Soup, which I will be posting on the blog tomorrow!
 Alternatively you could serve this bread up with a board of cheese, cold meats and olives for a rather scrumptious picnic tea.

 - 1 teaspoon salt